GSA/fedramp-gov/pages/challenge.md

 <li>Develop and list metrics to successfully monitor and manage initiative post implementation</li></ol>

 <p>Given the increasing capabilities of technology and innovative services, it is our expectation that new ideas can propose improvements in ways that continue or improve security rigor.</p>
 <p>Submissions will be reviewed by the FedRAMP PMO.
 As a result of this challenge and internal efforts, FedRAMP will define its next big move as a program and communicate the results of this effort through the <a href="https://www.fedramp.gov/blog/">Focus on FedRAMP blog</a>.

-The PMO will also release a Special Notice on FedBizOpps as part of a larger coordinated effort to gather ideas from the broadest possible community.
-These public announcements will contain a direct link to the FedRAMP website for further details about the ideation challenge.
+<p>As part of a larger coordinated effort, the PMO will also release a Special Announcement on FedBizOpps and a posting on Challenge.gov in order to gather ideas from the broadest possible community.
+These public announcements will contain a direct link to this page for further details about the ideation challenge.
 </p>
 <p>Thank you for your effort and commitment to partnering with FedRAMP to improve cybersecurity for all.</p>
 <hr>